 In general, you should realistically evaluate how much space you have for a dog.
 Also, you should gauge the type of lifestyle that you live.
 In general, Goldendoodles are a very active dog breed since they come from a working dog background.
 If you own or rent a house with a large yard, you can likely get a standard Goldendoodle size.
-If you live in a small apartment or condo, the largest sized Goldendoodle that you should get would be a mini Goldendoodle.
+However, if you live in a small apartment or condo, the largest-sized Goldendoodle that you should get would be a mini Goldendoodle.

 In general, because of the health issues that come with a Toy sized Goldendoodle and Teacup sized Goldendoodle, I would recommend not getting those sized dogs.

 Conclusion: Which Goldendoodle Size?
 Teacup, Mini, Standard, etc.

 There are three Goldendoodle sizes that are widely recognized across the breeding community: mini Goldendoodle, medium Goldendoodle, and standard Goldendoodle.
 Within the mini Goldendoodle size, there are also the Teacup Goldendoodle and Toy Goldendoodle, which are smaller variations of the mini Goldendoodle.
 In general, the bigger the dog, the more energy that it will have, so you should plan accordingly based on your living situation.
 We hope that you learned something and found the right-sized dog for your lifestyle!